Myrtos: History

 The area surrounding Myrtos was already inhabited during the Minoan period, but the current village dates from the first half of the twentieth century.
 Before that, it was the location of a small port, where inhabitants from the higher surrounding areas traded local products that they shipped to Ierápetra.
 Only when threats from piracy along the Cretan coast diminished and it became safer to live there, did the village of Myrtos develop.

 On September 15, 1944, during the Second World War, the inhabitants of Myrtos were ordered by the Nazi-German occupiers to leave the village.
 Many refused to do so, resulting in the massacre of eighteen inhabitants as a reprisal and the almost complete destruction of the village by fire.
 There is a monument to commemorate that event which has now been relocated to the periphery of Myrtos adjacent to the Heraklion/Ierapetra highway.
 Every year on October 28, Ohi Day is commemorated near this monument.

 Tourism started at the beginning of the 1970s.
 Initially, Myrtos was especially popular amongst hippies, but later also 'regular' tourists started to visit the village.
 Since the 1980s, apartment complexes have been built in Myrtos, but tourism in Myrtos is still relatively small-scale and nowhere near as developed as the tourist centres which are found on the North coast of Crete.

 Climate

 Myrtos has a subtropical climate.
-The temperature in the south of Crete is a couple of degrees higher than in the north, because the colder winds from the north are blocked by the Dikti mountain range (whose highest point is 2150 m).
+The temperature in Myrtos (as well as in some other areas of southern Crete) is a few degrees higher than in the north, because the northern winds are blocked by the Dikti mountain range (whose highest point is 2150 m).

-The average temperature in the warmest months of the year (July and August) is around 28° Celsius (82 °F), though sometimes it can exceed 40° Celsius (105 °F).
-The temperature during the coldest months of the year (January and February) averages about 13-14° Celsius (55 °F) but on rare occasions it can also snow in Myrtos.
+The average temperature in the warmest months of the year (July and August) is around 28 °C (82 °F), though sometimes it can exceed 40 °C (105 °F).
+The temperature during the coldest months of the year (January and February) averages about 13-14 °C (55 °F) but on rare occasions it can also snow in Myrtos.